glasswalk3r/cpan-openbsd-smoker/README.md

 ```
 vagrant up --provision
 ```
-This project Vangrafile is prepare to implement idempotent operations, so only the operations below will be repeated:
+This project Vangrafile is prepared to implement idempotent operations, so only the operations below will be repeated:

   * Updates OpenBSD packages.
   * Update your local CPAN mirror